jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 where 1 means reading density from "Total SCF Density" section.

 ## 4.6.19 gen_cf_orb
 Generate Coulson-Fischer orbitals using GVB natural orbitals from a GAMESS .dat file.
-The Coulson-Fischer orbitals are non-orthogonal and the GVB natural orbitals are orthogonal, so this module actually performs an orthogonalnon-orthogonal orbital transformation.
+The Coulson-Fischer orbitals are non-orthogonal and the GVB natural orbitals are orthogonal, so this module actually performs an orthogonal -> non-orthogonal orbital transformation.
 This transformation requires the information of GVB pair coefficients so currently only the GAMESS .dat file is accepted while the .fch file is not supported.
 An example is shown below
 ```python
 from mokit.lib.lo import gen_cf_orb
 gen_cf_orb(datname='naphthalene_gvb5.dat',ndb=29,nopen=0)